TEL : 01 53 81 44 45

-Mesotherapy consists of injecting medications, growth factors, vitamins and minerals into the area to be treated through micro-injections that will directly target the area to be treated.
+Mesotherapy consists of injecting medications, growth factors, vitamins and minerals into middle layer of skin to be treated through micro-injections that will directly target the area to be treated.

-The objectives of this operation can be multiple:
+The objectives of this treatment can be multiple:

 Mesotherapy is for patients who wish to improve their skin quality, treat superficial wrinkles, treat hair loss, improve scars, treat muscle and tendon pain, obtain an anti-aging effect, tone the buttocks and stomach or treat cellulite.

-Prior to any surgery, an initial cosmetic medicine consultation with your plastic surgeon is performed to establish a precise diagnosis of your skin quality and hair loss.
+Prior to any surgery, an initial cosmetic medical consultation with your plastic surgeon is performed to establish a precise diagnosis of your skin quality and hair loss.